workshopper/i18n-it-all/exercises/01_dynamic_output/problem.en.md

 ---

-ISO standardised language codes under the [ISO 639] system.
+ISO standardized language codes under the [ISO 639] system.
 In this exercise we use two-letter [ISO 639-1] language codes.
-These language codes technically does not contain every possible language that exists but in practise, all the common languages are specified.
+These language codes technically does not contain every possible language that exists but in practice, all the common languages are specified.
 In the ISO 639 specification `de` stands for german, `en` for english, etc.

 Lets be more specific!
 The language codes can come with [ISO 3166-1]